glennj/exercism.io/elixir/boutique-inventory/README.md

 `Enum` is a very useful module that provides a set of algorithms for working with enumerables.
 It offers sorting, filtering, grouping, counting, searching, finding min/max values, and much more.

 In general, an _enumerable_ is any data that can be iterated over, a collection.
-In Elixir, an enumerable is any data type that implements the `Enumerable` protocol.
-The most common of those are lists and maps.
+In Elixir, an enumerable is any data type that implements the `Enumerable` [protocol][exercism-protocols].
+The most common of those are [lists][exercism-lists] and [maps][exercism-maps].

 Many `Enum` functions accept a function as an argument.